 But there’s a right and a wrong way to do this.

 I discovered this on a country road a few years ago.

-I remember a couple of years ago when I had my first dangerous close encounter with a kangaroo when driving on a country road.
-We were enjoying a quiet weekend away in Yallingup, in the beautiful South-West region of Australia, driving on a road near the beach, when a roo jumped out from bushes in front of us.
+A few years ago, I had my first dangerous close encounter with a kangaroo when driving on a country road.
+We were enjoying a quiet weekend away in the beautiful South-West region of Australia, driving on a road near the beach, when a roo jumped out from bushes in front of us.
 Fortunately, it hopped across the road quickly, and we avoided an accident.
-But it was close, and I realised there was nothing we could have done if we had been crossing its path a few seconds earlier.
+But it was close, and there was nothing I could have done if we had been crossing its path a few seconds earlier.

 The same applies to the way you view the future.

-COVID-19 has created a lot of uncertainty.
-Australia has managed the pandemic better than most countries, but many things are still changing fast, often in ways we have never experienced before – such as low interest rates, the recession, border closures, and of course the continued risk of COVID-19.
+Australia has managed the pandemic better than most of the rest of the world, but many things are still changing fast, often in ways we have never experienced before – such as low interest rates, supermarket supply chain issues, more friction with travel, and of course ongoing risks with COVID-19.

 If you’re leading a team, business, community, or family, you’ll be navigating your way through unknown future scenarios.
 But not all those scenarios deserve equal attention.

 You deal with them differently, depending on where they fit.

 Some things are speculative, and even if they happened, won’t affect you in the short term.
 So it’s usually safe to ignore them for now.

 For example, as much as we might get excited about Elon Musk planning to build a million-person colony on Mars, there are many obstacles to overcome, and it’s estimated to take 40-100 years.
 So most of us don’t have to take that into account in our business decisions.